-The internal representation (FeynCalcIntenral
+The internal representation (FeynCalcIntenral or

-) is how FeynCalc internally “sees” the objects.
+FCI) is how FeynCalc internally “sees” the objects.
 For

-example, a -dimensional -vector is represented by
+example, a 4-dimensional 4-vector is represented by

 or a scalar product of two 4-vectors

-Another essential object is DiracGamma
+Another essential object is DiracGamma that is used to

 represent Dirac matrices.
 An uncontracted Dirac matrix is